InfiniteDiffusion: Bridging Learned Fidelity and Procedural Utility for Open-World Terrain Generation: A Global Terrain Dataset

 To enable truly global generation, we construct a seamless global elevation dataset merging land topography from the 90m MERIT DEM \cite{yamazaki_highaccuracy_2017} and ocean bathymetry from ETOPO1 \cite{noaa_national_geophysical_data_center_etopo1_2009}, supplemented by climatic data from WorldClim \cite{fick_worldclim_2017}.
 We process this data into equal-area tiles by dynamically stretching longitude based on latitude; this ensures that pixel sizes represent a consistent physical area, allowing the diffusion model to learn features with minimal polar distortion.
-The dataset is split into 2048$\times$2048 training tiles, with specific details on coastline smoothing, bathymetric merging, and sampling heuristics provided in Appendix ~\ref{sec:dataset_appendix}.
+The dataset is split into 2048$\times$2048 tiles, with 80\% randomly assigned to the training set, and the reamining 20\% left for validation.
+Specific details on coastline smoothing, bathymetric merging, and sampling heuristics are provided in Appendix ~\ref{sec:dataset_appendix}.